Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 In the United States, in absence of a centeralized and unfied effort, some medical schools have been reported to offer digital health teachings.
 This can go from support for individual research and development projects to formal curricular integration as a “digital health track”.
 Several studies have been published (see [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6971961/)) on the subject and some universities have begun introducing a new component of the medical education curriculum to current medical students to enhance the instruction in [Digital Health and Data Science](https://www.feinberg.northwestern.edu/md-education/curriculum/components/index.html).

-One accreditation body for health informatics and health information management programs was found: CAHIIM: 3 types (health informatics, health information management, digital health depuis 2023) (Illinois)
-The national professional association HIMSS also recognize official educational affiliate organizations across the country.
-The Denver University is an HIMSS official educational organization for their three graduate programs (health data science, project management et health informatics, telehealth and virtual care)
-Moreover, the academic association AMIA formally recognize the Buffalo university’s programs in biomedical informatics
 #### Selected Universities

 In the United States, we selected five universities.

+CAHIIM (The Commission on Accreditation for Health Informatics & Information Management Education) is the accreditation body for health informatics and health information management programs that covers three domains (health informatics, health information management, digital health) and recognizes some of the programs presented below.
+The Healthcare Information and Management Systems Society (HIMSS) also recognize official educational affiliate organizations across the US.
+The Denver University is an HIMSS official educational organization for their three graduate programs (health data science, project management et health informatics, telehealth and virtual care).
+Moreover, the American Medical Informatics Association (AMIA) which is an academic association formally recognize the Buffalo university’s programs in biomedical informatics

 #### Stanford

 Stanford University's Faculty of Medicine offers four graduate degrees designed to cater to different professional and academic interests.
 The Biomedical Data Sciences program provides both MSc and PhD options, focusing on advanced data analysis and computational methods.
 Similarly, the Biomedical Informatics program, available as MSc and PhD degrees.
 The MSc in Clinical Informatics is a professional, one-year intensive program aimed at equipping field professionals with the skills to use digital innovations in healthcare management.
 Additionally, Stanford offers a Clinical Informatics Fellowship for MDs, providing in-depth training in integrating information technology with clinical practice to improve patient care and health outcomes.

-Faculty of medicine offers four types of graduate degrees
+- Faculty of medicine offers four types of graduate degrees
   - Biomedical data sciences (Msc + PhD)
   - Biomedical informatics (MSc + PhD)
   - MSc Clinical informatics (professional one year intensive)
   - Clinical informatics fellowship for MD

 - [Departments](https://www.stanford.edu/list/academic/#)
 - [Programs](https://bulletin.stanford.edu/programs?page=1&pq=)